Review of the Thrash Metal Album Infernal Thrashing Holocaust

 The #1 Con About the Album...The Vocals

 Lyrically Infernal Thrashing Holocaust centers on topics that are graphic and needless to say not pleasant.
 I guess they took a page out of the band Cannibal Corpse’s book.
 The lead guitar work does resemble 1980’s Slayer in terms of the speed but my goodness, the vocals really bring down the score for this album!
+The vocals for the band Sacrifice were bad too but they were not THIS bad!

 Infernal Thrashing Holocaust...
 A Brief Review